LETTER FROM THE CHAIR

 The Master of Landscape Architecture program at Washington University (known affectionately as Wash U) is committed to this endeavor.
 It actively fosters disciplinary interaction in its approaches to the organization of our cities and the industrial and agrarian landscapes that support them.
 We believe that the choreography of social, spatial, political, and natural ecologies is best undertaken through the transdisciplinary operations and languages of landscape, where people and other species exchange patterns of production and inhabitation.

 These strategies are made possible through the interaction of unique communities of learning and research that comprise the Sam Fox School of Design & Visual Arts: Architecture, Art, and Museum.
-Within the two academic units, the following graduate programs are offered:
+Within the academic units, the following graduate programs are offered:

 Together, the academic units of the Sam Fox School allow students in their programs to orchestrate encounters with critical thinking and critical practices that encompass an extraordinary variety of disciplines.